inglombardi/bluethoot_pipe_realtime_system/README.md

 which acts as a Bluetooth beacon, broadcasting packets; a Bluetooth anchor is  mounted in a fixed position and it computes the angle of arrival α for each Bluetooth transmission from the tag.

 The cow transmits Bluetooth packets through a tag; a fixed anchor receives these transmissions and computes their **Angle of Arrival (AoA)**.
 By knowing both the anchor's and tag's height, and after applying filtering to smooth the data, the system computes the 1D position of the cow in real time.

+A system described in this scenario must be able to handle several elements:
+- the storage system must be reliable and fast.
+- the data must be subjected to previously tested and validated data cleaning procedures, since the "Anchor" module could calculate coordinates based on angles that make no sense, for example, with incorrect signs or anomalous values, or abrupt variations that the cow cannot have.
+- the system needs to receive and analyze the data, but cattle are diverse, so coordinates need to be distinguished using an ID tag.
+Each animal can be equipped with an RFID tag containing a unique identification number.
+- For conversion operations, maximum processing speed is required.
+- For data analysis, a semi-structured data type and an appropriate data cleaning algorithm must be used.
+- Process 1 (P1 - PreProcessing Phase 1) must be coordinated with the communication opening.
+- Process 2 (P2 - PreProcessing Phase 2) must be coordinated with process P1, which will pass the data to it using a data structure that is not a text file or other data structure that increases latency.
+- The system must be controlled by an additional process that creates and tests the pipeline, continuously verifying its correct functioning.
+All situations in which anomalous behavior occurs must be defined.

+In order to improve the system, it definetively must have: a controller unit that build and test the pipeline in order to follow all test plan phases ==> this implies to write a test_pipe.py a stochastic communication protocol ( an adaptive ALOHA collision–arbitration algorithm ) to deal data collisions using solution from literature ==> this implies to modify pipeline.py an extended "anchor" module with 3D geometry using real data in x, y and z coordinates --> this implies to modify aoa_to_1d.c

 ## Project Analysis and Specifications